jhuckaby/Cronicle/README.md

 #### Event Notes

 Event notes are for your own internal use.
 They are displayed to users when editing an event, and in all e-mails regarding successful or failed jobs.
 For example, you could use this to describe the event to members of your team who may not be familiar, and possibly provide a link to other documentation.
 There is no character limit, so knock yourself out.

+#### Run Now

+To run an event immediately, click the **Run Now** button.
+This will run the current event regardless of its timing settings, and whether the event is enabled or disabled in the schedule.
+This is simply an on-demand job which is created and executed right away.

+If you need to customize the internal clock for the job, hold Shift which clicking the Run Now button.
+This will bring up a dialog allowing you to set the date and time which the Plugin will see as the "current time", for your on-demand job only.
+It will not affect any other jobs or the event itself.
+This is useful for re-running past jobs with a Plugin that honors the `now` timestamp in the job data.

 ## Completed Jobs Tab